oznogon/gattaibushido-public/rules/03_basic_play.md

 **Valid Targets:** Pilots

-The **+Recover** trigger allows a Pilot to restore a single point of a temporarily-lowered Commitment.
+The **+Recover** trigger allows a Pilot to restore a single point of a temporarily-lowered Commitment Stat.
 If her Commitments are undamaged, this has no effect.
-This does *not* restore permanent Commitment loss, such as that suffered from a Crisis State.
+This does *not* restore permanent Commitment loss.

 ### +Replenish